hhoke/blog/reading_is_not_sexy.md

 I'm sure people find "reading", as a trait, attractive, not in a sexual way but in an affiliative, friendly one.
 It has been well established that people like others who are similar to them, who share traits or identities with them.
-The shop selling this graphic says, "Bookworms are HOT!"
+More than appealing to a vague affiliative feeling borne of loosely-defined similarities, this is explicitly reinforcing and signaling the bookworm identity:
-So, in addition to appealing to a vague affiliative feeling borne of loosely-defined similarities, this is explicitly reinforcing and signaling the bookworm identity.
+The shop selling the above graphic says, "Bookworms are HOT!".
-Obviously, bookworms are not, as a group, hot, but there is something here beyond mere ingroup-signaling and wishful speaking, something genuinely sexual (or perhaps romantic).
+Obviously, bookworms are not, as a group, hot, but there is something here beyond mere ingroup-signaling and wishful writing, something genuinely sexual (or perhaps romantic).

 First, a difficulty to overcome, to do with the overly reductionist way in which many people describe their own sexuality.
 While someone might say they like "wide hips" or "big shoulders", what really matters for most is the visual contrast with the rest of the body, that is, the WHR or SHR.